 Approach

-My design practice centers on the human experience of digital systems — from mobile and web to ambient and off-screen interactions.
+My design practice focuses on how people interact with digital systems in everyday life, from mobile and web to ambient and emerging technologies.

 Principles behind how I work